Your pregnancy 'notes' is the book in which all the information about your medical history and your pregnancy is recorded.

 This stands for 'last menstrual period' and refers to the first day of your last period, which is used to work out when your baby is due.

 This stands for 'midstream sample of urine'.
-You may be asked to give a midstream sample when your midwife or doctor needs to test your wee.
+You may be asked to give a midstream sample when your midwife or doctor needs to test your urine.
+It means taking a sample that is not and the beginning or the end of urinating.

 This means that you have been pregnant before.
-This includes any pregnancies that ended in miscarriage.
+This includes any pregnancies that ended in loss.

 This stands for 'nothing abnormal detected'.